-- For example, if the skill requested is for EEE 523, you would submit a single skill verification letter listing all the skill verifications related to this course PLUS provide the name of the Instructor of Record who taught the course.
+- For example, if the skill requested is for EEE 523 — Advanced Analog Integrated Circuits, you would submit a single skill verification letter listing all the skill verifications related to this course AND provide the name of the instructor of record who taught the course.

-3. Skill verification letters that list multiple skills for multiple courses for a variety of faculty will not be accepted as stated in item #2 above and will be returned to be corrected.
+3. Skill verification letters that list multiple skills gained from numerous courses taught by a variety of faculty will not be accepted as stated in step #2 above and will be returned to be corrected.

 4. Provide your ASU transcript with each course highlighted.
-Unofficial is fine.
+Unofficial transcripts are acceptable.

 5. If the template letter has any reference to your gender (i.e., he/she), please be sure to adjust this on your template to be the pronoun of your choice.

-6. Please be sure that your name is spelled correctly in the template.
+6. Please ensure that your name is spelled correctly in the template.

-7. ECEE only accepts skill verification letters for electrical engineering courses.
+7. The School of Electrical, Computer and Energy Engineering only accepts skill verification letters for electrical engineering courses.
 Contact the appropriate school if the course is not an electrical engineering course.

 Once you have met the requirements provided above, please send your request for a skill letter verification to Cynthia Moayedpardazi at [email protected].
 Allow one to two weeks for your request to be reviewed.

 SKILL VERIFICATION FOR CEN AND CSE COURSES:

-CSE courses fall under the School of Computing and Augmented Intelligence (SCAI, formally CIDSE).
-SCAI has a specific procedure for submitting a skill letter verification request.
-Please submit your request for skill letter verification for CSE courses at https://sites.google.com/asu.edu/scai-skills-request/ and also to view which skills have previously been verified.
+CSE courses fall under the School of Computing and Augmented Intelligence, formerly known as the School of Computing, Informatics and Decision Systems Engineering or CIDSE.
+The School of Computing and Augmented Intelligence has a specific procedure for submitting a skill letter verification request.
+Please submit your request for skill letter verification for CSE courses on this page and to view which skills have previously been verified.
 If your skill is too long or detailed, you may have to modify your template.
-Additionally, SCAI does not verify dates of attendance.
+Additionally, the School of Computing and Augmented Intelligence does not verify dates of attendance.